Last Updated: April 2026

 888 Pan Asian Restaurant

-If you go to 888 on any Friday, there’s a one hour wait for this popular Pan Asian restaurant that serves Vietnamese and Chinese dishes in South Austin.
+If you go on a Friday, expect a one-hour wait for this popular Pan-Asian restaurant serving Vietnamese and Chinese dishes in South Austin.

 Price Range: $